SanaTeam/sana/docs/schema.markdown

 * to - integer, the id of a recipient user
 * user_id - integer, the id of a posting user
 * post_id - integer, the id of the corresponding post

+Administrators
+* user_id - integer, the id of the managing organization user
+* organization_id - integer, the id of the managed organization